mitosis-project/vmitosis-asplos21-artifact/README.md

-This repository contains scripts and other supplementary material for the ASPLOS'21 artifact evaluation of the paper **Fast Local Page-Tables for Virtualized NUMA Servers** by Ashish Panwar, Reto Achermann, Arkaprava Basu, Abhishek Bhattacharjee, K. Gopinath and Jayneel Gandhi.
+This repository contains scripts and other supplementary material for the ASPLOS'21 artifact evaluation of the paper **Fast Local Page-Tables for Virtualized NUMA Servers with vMitosis** by Ashish Panwar, Reto Achermann, Arkaprava Basu, Abhishek Bhattacharjee, K. Gopinath and Jayneel Gandhi.

 The scripts can be used to reproduce the figures in the paper.